-Pantone have announced ‘Greenery’ as their Colour of the Year for 2017, a shade they say symbolises the ‘reconnection we seek with nature, one another and a larger purpose‘, and I feel this aptly sums up this year’s growing fixation with our leafy friends.
+Pantone have announced ‘Greenery’ as their Colour of the Year for 2017, a shade they say symbolises the ‘reconnection we seek with nature, one another and a larger purpose‘, and we feel this aptly sums up this year’s growing fixation with our leafy friends.

 Pink & Hollywood glamour

 In particular, greenery on a backdrop of pink has been a hit, celebrated by the dedicated Instagram Plants on Pink, which has 60,000 followers.
-I love looking through these on a bitter winter’s day and remembering that there are places in the world where plants happily bask in the sunshine all year long.
+We love looking through these on a bitter winter’s day and remembering that there are places in the world where plants happily bask in the sunshine all year long.